toponerld-ops/Cortex-8/README.md

 |. | Search | 5V buck |

 These run out a lot.
-You don't want to get stuck mid-order.

-## Step 3: Assembly (JLCPCB Does It.
-Watch For This)
+## Step 3: Assembly

 * **STM32:** Needs X-ray inspection after reflow so they can actually see if the BGA balls connected underneath.
 Leaded paste reflows it better peak temp 235-245C for 60-90 seconds.